uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 Given the nature of the database and the primary established goal of predicting the severity of crashes according to different combinations of scenarios, a classification problem is faced.
 The first approach will be the development of a Decision Tree (DT) scheme.
 Decision Trees are non-parametric supervised learning methods, that can deal with large datasets without imposing complicated parametric structures, enabling them to predict the value of a target variable based on simple decision rules inferred from the data features.
 The objective is to find a set of decision rules that naturally partition the feature space to provide an informative and robust hierarchical classification model (Myles et al, 2004).

 The dataset in this study is large enough (with hundreds of thousands of entries), so advantage could be taken from this by dividing it into training and validation datasets.
 Another option derives from the fact that the IDOT's crash databases from different years are also freely available online on .csv format.
 Therefore, additional hundreds of thousands of entries could be used for validation (e.g. the data from the years immediatly before the ones selected for building the dataset of this work, such as the 2016 dataset).
 This way, the full dataset will be used to train and build a DT model, and the validation dataset will afterwards be useful to to decide on the appropriate tree size needed to achieve the optimal model accuracy.
 For the purpose of the DT modeling, the Julia "DecisionTreeClassifier" model was used for the implementation of the DT.
 Given the limitations of the obtained DT results, a Random Forest (RF) model was implemented in order to evaluate if any increase in the model accuracy could be obtained.

+As it will be further discussed later, the first proposed model (Decision Tree) resulted in a limited accuracy (78%) on the training data using the full cleaned combined dataset.
+As a first estimation, this value could be seen as promising, however several issues could be immediately realized.
+In summary, “property damage”, the lowest severity crash type, dominates the dataset (also approximately 78% of the cases).
+Therefore, a simple model that only predicts “property damage”, independently of the entries, would have 78% accuracy.
+Alternative strategies were brainstormed in order to overcome the imbalanced data issue.
+Firstly, the DT models were re-trained using a database comprised of a sample of equal numbers of observations for the 3 different classes in the expected output vector.
+Other than that, the Random Forest (RF) approach was also ran for both datasets (full and reduced, equally sampled).

+The RF models are used to predict both categorical and continuous outputs.
+The background of the RF concept recalls for the presence of multiple classification trees, which partition the data using a sequence of binary splits on individual variables.
+The non-split nodes are called terminal nodes.
+Given the presence of multiple DTs, the RF models using the bagging method to build decision trees as parallel estimators, which are finally averaged to give rise to the mean predictive model.
+It should be noted that improved RF estimations can be obtained by taking into account uncorrelated and different between each other DTs, otherwise the final accuracy of RF and DT would be similar.
+In Julia, the so-called “RandomForestClassifier” object can be used to build a RF model.

 ### One Hot Encoding